mattgodbolt/pt-three-ways-pres/conclusion.md

 ---

-down the line?
+### Future work down the line?
-# purposefully no acceleration structures
+* purposefully no acceleration structures
 * k-d tree means subset?
 O(N) vs O(log N)
+* not talked about threading (though had to put it in)
 * Dod: first bounce: defer next radiance call?
   - make a queue of pixel/Ray/depth